joshvillbrandt/django-quick-start-app/README.md

 This is a Django app template to help you get up and running quickly.

+The django-quick-start-app template gets everything in order so you can start coding what is unique to your app.
+A basic template builds on base.html (from django-quick-start-project or elsewhere.)
+Empty app.js and app.css files are already included in the template.
+Just install and start coding!

 # Setup

 By this point, you should already have a Django project set up.
 If you haven't, check out [django-quick-start-project](http://github.com/joshvillbrandt/django-quick-start-project).
 Once you do, run the command below replacing app_name with the name of your new app.